Non-relativistic regime and topology: topological term in the Einstein equation: Topological term in the Einstein equation with a bi-connection theory

 \subsubsection{Equations of the theory}

-\\ Rosen's bi-metric theory in its 1980 version \citep{1980_Rosen} is defined on a 4-manifold $\CM$ equipped with a physical Lorentzian metric $g_{\alpha\beta}$ (and its inverse $g^{\alpha\beta}$) with its Levi-Civita connection $\T\nabla$, and a non-dynamical reference metric $\bar g_{\alpha\beta}$ (and its inverse $\bar g^{\alpha\beta}$) with its Levi-Civita connection $\bar{\T\nabla}$.
-The latter metric is non-dynamical in the sense that it is the same for any physical metric and energy-momentum tensor, hence the name ``semi-dynamical bi-metric theory''.
-For now, we do not set the signature of $\bar{\T g}$ nor its curvature tensor.
+Rosen's bi-connection theory in its 1980 version \citep{1980_Rosen} is defined on a 4-manifold $\CM$ equipped with a physical Lorentzian metric $g_{\alpha\beta}$ (and its inverse $g^{\alpha\beta}$) with its Levi-Civita connection $\T\nabla$, and a non-dynamical reference connection $\T{\bar \nabla}$.
+This second connection is non-dynamical in the sense that it is the same for any physical metric and energy-momentum tensor.
 The action is